JupiterBroadcasting/peertube-landing-page/content/_index.md

 ## We're kind of a big deal... ;)

 I think some of these pain points are almost a non-issue for simpler use cases.
+The project that makes the one off video from time to time, or the community event that wants a full free stack to stream and make talks available.
+PeerTube can crush those jobs.
+For that kind of work, it really is a YouTube killer in a box.

-But for content creators putting out a lot of content, across various "channels" it can be tricky to manage.
+But for content creators putting out a lot of content, across various "channels" it is tricky and cumbersome to manage.

 The network effect is also an issue.
-We found our viewers just started forgetting to use PeerTube, falling back into the habit of YouTube instead.
-But we hope as more PeerTube instances pop up this issue starts to resolve itself.
+Our viewers just started forgetting to use PeerTube, falling back into the habit of YouTube and TWiTCH instead.
+But I hope as more PeerTube instances pop up this issue starts to resolve itself faster than we typically see online.
+PeerTube's clever use of [ActivityPub](https://www.w3.org/TR/activitypub/) means there is a decentralized way for viewers to get notified about new content.
+And it just takes a core group of viewers to get a video noticed and rolling.

-For now, we plan to keep testing PeerTube, trying out the new releases, and searching for ways to automate deploying content to PeerTube.
+For now, we plan to keep testing PeerTube behined the scenes, trying out the new releases, and searching for ways to automate deploying content to PeerTube.

+We're taking our public instance offline since it won't be getting the focus it deserves, and does not represent how excited we are about PeerTube and our intent to go all in once everything is ready.

 Check back here in the future, you never know when we might give it a go again.
-And when we do, we hope to go all in.

 ### Previous PeerTube coverage